Zhiyuan-Amos/design-report/report.md

     1. Password
     1. Role

-A sample POST query looks something like this:
+A sample POST query using GraphQL looks something like this:

 ```
 {